gardener/gardener/docs/proposals/20-ha-control-planes.md

 * Machine Controller Manager (MCM)
 * CSI driver controller

-> NOTE: MCM, CCM and CSI driver controller are components deployed by provider extensions.
-HA specific configuration should be configured there.
+> **Note:** MCM, CCM and CSI driver controllers are components deployed by provider extensions.
+An HA specific configuration should be configured there.

 Additionally [Affinity and anti-affinity](#scheduling-control-plane-components) rules must be configured.

 ## Handling Outages

-### Node failures
+### Node Failures

-It is possible that node(s) hosting the control plane component are no longer available/reachable.
-Some of the reasons could be crashing of a node, kubelet running on the node is unable to renew its lease, network partition etc. The topology of control plane components and recovery mechanisms will determine the duration of the downtime that will result when a node is no longer reachable/available.
+It is possible that the node(s) hosting the control plane component are no longer available/reachable.
+Some of the reasons could be the crashing of a node, the kubelet running on the node is unable to renew its lease, network partition, etc. The topology of control plane components and recovery mechanisms will determine the duration of the downtime that will result when a node is no longer reachable/available.

-#### Impact of Node failure
+#### Impact of Node Failure

 **Case #1**